Sri Lankan shares hit one-week closing high on foreign buying

-COLOMBO, July 7 Sri Lankan stocks on Friday ended at their highest in a week, underpinned by manufacturing and diversified shares while offshore investors continued to be net buyers.
+COLOMBO, July 7 (Reuters) - Sri Lankan stocks on Friday ended at their highest in a week, underpinned by manufacturing and diversified shares while offshore investors continued to be net buyers.

 Local investors, however, cautiously acquired shares amid concerns over a proposed tax bill.